ComputerVision4DigitalHeritage/sig/index.md

 If you are @ the Turing, you can subscribe to our Slack channel: [cvdh](https://alan-turing-institute.slack.com/archives/C01DU5VDZJL).

 ## Past Presentations
 We introduce humanities scholars, data scientists who have never worked with historical data, as well as researchers based in libraries, archives, and museums (the ‘GLAM’ sector) to a distinctively ‘Turing’ approach to computer vision methods.
 We do this by showcasing inter- and multidisciplinary projects led by Turing and external colleagues already invested in these methods.
-Recent presentations at our monthly meetings have featured work from
+Recent presentations at our monthly meetings have featured work from:

 -	Thomas Smits (University of Utrecht) and Melvin Wevers (University of Amsterdam)
 -	Craig Knoblock, Johannes Uhl, Yao-Yi Chiang, and Stefan Leyk from the Linked Maps project (University of Southern California and University of Colorado at Boulder)